patrickmmartin/pith-writings/dao_of_scratch/article.md

 * It's a flask app ( I didn't know )
  * (And I still don't care)
  * And nor do they!

+# Lessons for "Grown ups"
+ TODO(PMM) - think about some "contrast and compares" here.

+# TODO(PMM) Is there a dark scratch?

 # Can it really all be lovely in the garden?
 * Security concerns will always be with us